The scary big picture of popular kids toys

 SWEATSHOP TOYS & THE INEQUALITY GAP

-It's easy to get caught up in oversimplified, hyperbolic analyses of the global inequality problem, and to walk away thinking, I don’t understand enough about this and I can’t really do anything to change it.
+It's easy to get caught up in oversimplified, hyperbolic analyses of the global inequality problem.
+Or to walk away thinking, I don’t understand enough about this and I can’t really do anything to change it.
 But hold on just a minute.
 You don’t have to be Thomas Picketty to have an opinion on economic inequality, or to at least care about it.
 Collective awareness of a problem is a critical first step in solving it.

 75% of plastic toys are made in South East Asian sweatshops, where employees, many of whom are adolescents, are overworked and underpaid.
 According to China Labor Watch, the average toy factory worker earns less than minimum wage or about 0.02¢ per toy.